C.A.S.A

 The Paradoxical Theory of Change

 Change happens naturally when we become who we are, rather than striving to become something we are not.
 Forcing change leads to resistance, stagnation and procrastination.
 The problem is the personal growth industry has a culture of 'doing' and 'taking action.'
+So we need to listen to what the body has to tell us.

-We're Creating a New World for the Lost Child in all of us.
+Creating a New World for the Lost Child in all of us.

 We are lost until we are sound